 Network Load Balancer

-Network Load Balancers operate at layer 4 of the OSI model, the transport layer.
-They can load balance 10s of millions of requests per second at very low latency.
-Again you can have 50 NLBs per region and 3000 target groups per region by default.
+Network load balancers operate at layer 4 of the OSI model—the transport layer.
+They can load balance tens of millions of requests per second at very low latency.
+Again, you can have 50 NLBs per region and 3,000 target groups per region by default.

 Autoscaling Groups